 The Commission is comprised of three lay members, two district court judges and two lawyers.
 The three lay members are appointed by the Governor.
-No more than two lay members can be of the same political party and they must reside in different counties.
-Alternates are appointed pursuant to the inherent power of the appointing authority pursuant to Nevada Supreme Court case law.
-The Chair and Vice-Chair are selected from the three primary lay appointees by vote of the entire Commission.
-Current lay members are Chairman Gary Vause (Democrat, Clark County), Vice-Chair Stefanie Humphrey (Republican, Carson City), John Krmpotic (Republican, Washoe County), Christine McGill (alternate) (Democrat, Douglas County), and Joseph Sanford (alternate) (Democrat, Lyon County).
+No more than two lay members can be of the same political party, and they must reside in different counties.
+Alternates are appointed pursuant to NRS 1.445.
+The Chair and Vice-Chair are selected from the three primary lay appointees, by vote of the entire Commission.

+Current lay members are Chairman Gary Vause (Democrat, Clark County), Vice-Chair Stefanie Humphrey (Republican, Carson City), John Krmpotic (Republican, Washoe County), Dana Endacott (Alternate) (Republican, Churchill County), Christine McGill (Alternate) (Democrat, Douglas County), and Joseph Sanford (alternate) (Democrat, Lyon County).

-Two district judge members are appointed by the Nevada Supreme Court.
-District judge alternates are appointed to serve in case of disqualification, and limited jurisdiction judges are appointed as alternates to serve during public proceedings against judges from that level of the judiciary pursuant to statutory mandate.
+Two District Court judge members are appointed by the Nevada Supreme Court.
+District Court judge alternates are appointed to serve when the regular member is disqualified, unable to serve, or when a vacancy exists.
+Limited jurisdiction judges are appointed as alternates to serve during public proceedings against judges from that level of the judiciary pursuant to statutory mandate.
 No judge may sit in a case involving a judge from his or her court.

-Current district court judicial members are Mark Denton (Eighth Judicial District, Clark County), David Hardy (Second Judicial District, Washoe County), Thomas Gregory (alternate) (Ninth Judicial District, Douglas County, and Thomas Stockard (alternate) (Tenth Judicial District, Churchill County).
-Justice Court alternate members are Stephen J. Bishop (Ely Township Justice Court), Richard Glasson (alternate) (Tahoe Justice Court), and Natalie L. Tyrrell (alternate) (North Las Vegas Justice Court.
-The only current Municipal Court alternate member is Kristin Luis (Carson City Justice/Municipal Court).
+Current District Court judicial members are Mark Denton (Eighth Judicial District, Clark County), David Hardy (Second Judicial District, Washoe County), Thomas Gregory (alternate) (Ninth Judicial District, Douglas County) and Thomas Stockard (alternate) (Tenth Judicial District, Churchill County).
+Justice Court alternate members are Kendra Bertschy (Reno Justice Court), Stephen J. Bishop (Ely Township Justice Court), Richard Glasson (Tahoe Justice Court), Harmony Letizia (Las Vegas Justice Court), and Natalie Tyrrell (North Las Vegas Justice Court).
+The Municipal Court alternate member is Kristin Luis (Carson City Justice/Municipal Court).

 Two lawyer members are appointed by the State Bar of Nevada.
-Alternates are appointed to serve in case of disqualification.
-Current lawyer members are Karl Armstrong, Esq.
-(Las Vegas), Don Christensen, Esq.
-(Reno), Bill C. Hammer, Esq. (alternate) (Las Vegas), and Christopher Laurent, Esq. (alternate) (Las Vegas).
+Alternates are appointed to serve when the regular member is disqualified, unable to serve, or when a vacancy exists.
+Current lawyer members are Karl Armstrong (Las Vegas), Don Christensen (Reno), Patricia Halstead (alternate) (Reno), Bill Hammer (alternate) (Las Vegas), and Christopher Laurent (alternate) (Las Vegas)